anmarkoulis/event-sourcing/docs/notes.md

 - Keep it practical

 **Speaking Notes:**
 "One concern with event sourcing is performance - what if you have thousands of events?
-That's where snapshots come in.
+Here's the problem: replaying 10,000 events takes 5 seconds.
+The solution is snapshots.
 We periodically save the state of our aggregates.
 When we need to build state, we start from the latest snapshot and only replay events after that.
 This gives us the best of both worlds - performance and auditability."

 ---

-### Slide 30: Fixes by Reprocessing History (1 minute)
-**Key Points:**
-- Show safe data fixes
-- Contrast with traditional approach
-- Emphasize safety
-- Show automation

-**Speaking Notes:**
-"Instead of scary manual data patches, we emit correction events.
-This is much safer - we're not directly manipulating data.
-All our projections will be updated automatically.
-We maintain our audit trail.
-And we can replay the fix if needed."

----

-### Slide 31: Debugging in an Immutable World (1 minute)
+### Slide 22: Debugging Superpowers: The Immutable World
 **Key Points:**
 - Show debugging superpowers
 - Give concrete examples